Overview

 I also used the P-CAD software for creating the layouts from the schematics.
 Here are some screenshots:

-myPhone PCB main myPhone PCB keyboard
+myPhone v2 PCB layout myPhone v2 PCB keyboard

 Manufacturing